Come September: Plot

 Upon seeing the college boys' drunken partying with the girls, Robert is determined to protect the girls from perceived predatory behavior.
-Taking Lisa along, Robert chaperones the college students on a long, hilly bicycle sightseeing tour, hoping to exhaust them out of amorous energy.
+Taking Lisa along, Robert chaperones the college students on a long, hilly bicycle sightseeing tour, hoping to exhaust them of amorous energy.
 At a nightclub, Robert dances with each girl, stressing the importance of virtue for respectful treatment.
 A drunken Tony makes a failed romantic advance toward Sandy.
 When Sandy tells Lisa of the lecture she received from Robert, Lisa becomes infuriated by Robert's double standard.
 Perceiving that Robert fails to respect her for "lapsed virtue", Lisa departs the next morning to reunite with her former fiancé Spencer.

-Accompanied by Maurice, Robert chases after Lisa, in a car he steals through misunderstanding.
-He proposes to Lisa to appease her, but she refuses his lack of enthusiasm and flees.
-Manipulating to have them detained together so Robert can plead his case to Lisa, Maurice tells the police that Robert is a notorious criminal and that Lisa is his accomplice, but his plan fails.
+Accompanied by Maurice, Robert chases Lisa in a truck hauling caged geese that he steals through misunderstanding.
+He proposes to Lisa to appease her but she refuses his lack of enthusiasm and flees.
+Maneuvering to have them detained together so Robert can plead his case to Lisa, Maurice tells the police that Robert is a notorious criminal and that Lisa is his accomplice, but his plan fails.
 Lisa returns to her apartment, joined by Sandy, who laments about lost love and missed opportunities.
 During a fitting for her wedding gown, Lisa has an epiphany of what life would be like settling for Spencer.
 Still wearing her wedding gown, she sets off to reunite with Robert.
-On her way, she meets Tony, who she directs to her apartment, where he and Sandy reunite.
+On her way, she encounters Tony, whom she directs to her apartment where he and Sandy reunite.

 At the train station, seeing Lisa in her wedding gown through the train's window, an angry Robert refuses to leave the train that is about to depart.
 Lisa borrows a toddler to convince the conductor that the father is abandoning them.
 Taken off the train, but mollified by the brazen ploy, Robert reconciles with Lisa.
 As a married couple, they return to the villa to find Maurice again running it as a hotel, now occupied by a group of nuns.